 CHEMSWEEP, applicators can legally dispose of unwanted pesticides, generally at

 little or no cost.
-Almost all of
+Almost all of the waste pesticides collected are

-The remaining pesticides are treated and placed in EPA-permitted hazardous
+and placed in EPA-permitted hazardous waste landfills.

-in a selected number of counties.
-Licensed
+CHEMSWEEP operates in a selected number of counties

-counties selected for that year are eligible to participate.
+businesses in the counties selected for that year are eligible to participate.
 If you are a pesticide applicator in

 agriculture, pest control, lawn care or other professional capacity, or a